CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/user_guide/ug-source/simulation-telsdk.rst

 - "configureECallRedialFailure" : To configure redial failures for regulatory ECall.

-  Supported Values: SUCCESS, CALLORIG, CALLDROP.
+  Supported Values: SUCCESS, CALLORIG, CALLDROP

+- "callEndCause" : To configure call end reason for call.

+  Supported Values: refer to telux::tel::CallEndCause.

+- "rawCauseCode" : To configure raw cause code for call.

+  Supported Values: refer to QMI definitions.

 - "callMode" : To configure network mode for call.